Pruntech/Power-BI-Projects/README.md

 ### Additional Features:
 Each dashboard includes a Navigator for seamless navigation and Slicers for filtering by office, department, and job position.
+Interactions between visualizations have been configured to enhance the intuitiveness of data drilling, allowing users to smoothly explore different levels of detail.
 Additionally, this setup can be used to implement security measures, ensuring that users from a specific office and department can only access data relevant to their assigned scope.